jrreimer/Long-transient-dynamics-in-the-presence-of-noise/README.md

 # Long-transient-dynamics-in-the-presence-of-noise
-Matlab scripts and supporting files used in manuscript "Modelling optimal responses and fitness consequences in a changing Arctic"
+Matlab scripts and supporting files used in manuscript "Detection of long transient dynamics in noisy time series".